The sitting District 7 supervisor wants to continue her work on housing, transportation and services for children.

 Funding Approved For Ocean Avenue Mobility Action Plan Task Force

-Ingleside’s stretch of Ocean Avenue has been studied several times over the years for transportation and safety improvements.
+Ingleside’s stretch of Ocean Avenue has been subject of many transportation and safety plans.
 Now a task force will choose projects to prioritize.

 A task force to identify and prioritize mobility improvement projects for people who live, work and visit Ingleside’s stretch of Ocean Avenue is on track now that the San Francisco County Transportation Authority board Tuesday gave a final approval of $275,000 for the project.

 Made up of residents, business owners and community representatives from supervisor districts 7 and 11, the 14-member task force has already been selected and held one meeting in October with the next scheduled for February.
 The group is charged with creating the Ocean Avenue Mobility Action Plan, four to five transportation improvements that should be prioritized for the area of Ocean Avenue between Junipero Serra Boulevard to San Jose Avenue.
 It may also identify new projects.

 The task force will not have to start from scratch.